mdaizovi/sk8_bot/README.md

         `nano sk8_bot/.env` into the terminal, or by using an IDE, like PyCharm, what will show it in the directory.
         Don't forget to save your changes!

- - Create a Test Account on the Telegram Test Server
-    - Make an account for yourself on Telegram's Test server by following [these instructions](https://medium.com/@blueset/how-to-write-integration-tests-for-a-telegram-bot-1a23-blog-a82960d7d3ce#a39e).

- - Create Your Own Test Bot on the Telegram Test Server
+ - Create Your Own Test instance of the Bot
-    - While logged in to your test account on Telegram, [make a bot](https://medium.com/shibinco/create-a-telegram-bot-using-botfather-and-get-the-api-token-900ba00e0f39)
+    - While logged in to your account on Telegram, [make a bot](https://medium.com/shibinco/create-a-telegram-bot-using-botfather-and-get-the-api-token-900ba00e0f39)
     - BotFather will give you an API Key.
 Put that in your .env file under TELEGRAM_BOT_TOKEN
     - Set the privacy of your Bot so it can read chat messages.
 To do this, in your conversation with BotFather type